You want smart political talk without the meltdowns?

 Tell everybody.

-Well, Sean, uh yeah, thank you so much for joining us, and we had a great time with you.
+Well, Sean, yeah, thank you so much for joining us.

-My mother left uh she was already a fan, she's a bigger fan without any question of yours.
+She's a bigger fan without any question of yours.

-Single parent household, my mother worked 16 hours a day, three days a week, eight hours a day the other two days, just as a nurse's aide, changing bedpans and flipping patients.
+Single-parent household, my mother worked 16 hours a day, three days a week, eight hours a day, the other two days, just as a nurse's aide, changing bedpans and flipping patients.

-But she believed in the dignity of work that everybody should do all they can before asking for a handout.
+But she believed in the dignity of work, that everybody should do all they can before asking for a handout.

-And it was one of the ways that she kept us off of welfare was by going the extra mile so that both of her boys would have the example of work at home.
+And it was one of the ways that she kept us off of welfare was by going the extra miles so that both of her boys would have the example of work at home.

 Wait a minute.

-Uh if you really want to tell the truth here, because we're we're being blunt and honest, yes, and I got the same thing on my end, except I didn't get a switch, I got the belt.
+If you really want to tell the truth here, because we're being blunt and honest.

 I don't know what's worse.

-I think they're both pretty probably equally bad.
+I think they're both pretty, probably equally bad.

-And I did and in truth, I deserved it.
+And in truth, I deserved it.

 I was incorrigible.

-I was absolutely I I listened to nobody when I was growing up.
+I listened to nobody when I was growing up.

 I just did whatever the heck I wanted.

-Um but you know, so your mom was not easy on you.
+But, you know, so your mom was not easy on you.

 Not at all.

-By the way, if you do it today, your kids will call uh family children's services and you'll get arrested, but you know, a little different time.
+By the way, if you do it today, your kids will call Family Children's Services and you'll get arrested.

 Very different time.

-The one of the things I try to talk about in the Reagan Library speech is that within three generations, we've all gone through hard times and misery that tragedy seems to always precede triumph.
+One of the things I try to talk about in the Reagan Library speech is that within three generations, we've all gone through hard times and misery that tragedy seems to always precede triumph.

 But that's the beauty of America.